logto-io/rfcs/draft/0001-organization.md

 Logto Cloud already follows a typical multi-tenant model for identity, and we initially used Resource Indicators to support it.
 However, we encountered two challenges:

 - Duplicating permissions and roles for each tenant (organization) proved to be unscalable and difficult to maintain.
-- There was no direct connection between an identity and the resources the identity has access to, requiring users to perform at least two authentication requests to obtain an access token for a specific tenant.
+- There was no direct connection between an identity and the resources the identity has access to, requiring users to perform at least two authentication requests to obtain an access token for a specific tenant:
+  1. Perform the an authentication request to fetch an access token for the Logto Cloud API resource.
+  2. Read available tenants for the current user, and perform another authentication request to fetch an access token for the desired tenant.

 **Role-based access control**